dludemann/test/content/bumble/how-to-respond-on-bumble.md

 Generally, it’s best to wait for others to send a response before sending another message to avoid appearing too pushy.
 You want to give the other person some space!

 However, if a considerable amount of time has passed, it might be okay to send a friendly follow-up.
-Timing and circumstances can vary, so use your best judgment — as this [Reddit](https://www.reddit.com/r/Bumble/comments/eyudu6/double_texting/)thread shows, there are a lot of differing opinions on the practice, so do what suits you!
+Timing and circumstances can vary, so use your best judgment — as this [Reddit](https://www.reddit.com/r/Bumble/comments/eyudu6/double_texting/) thread shows, there are a lot of differing opinions on the practice, so do what suits you!

 ### Is “hey” or “hi” more flirty?